Category Archives: DESIGN

 Continue reading

-Another angle: examining applied linguistics philosophically
+Another angle: Examining applied linguistics philosophically

 Language assessment is a subfield of applied linguistics.
 That sounds like a reasonably incontestable statement.
 But can we simply assume that language assessment is a subfield of applied linguistics?
 In examining what has been written about that, we find that the claim is widespread — in fact since the earliest times, when applied linguistics was being established by the likes of Pit Corder and Alan Davies more than 50 years ago.
 Even to this day, language assessment scholars like McNamara make the claim quite confidently.